KAILU1234/alx-fe-reactjs/react-router-advanced/README.md

-# Advanced Routing in React
+# React Router Advanced

-This project demonstrates advanced routing techniques using React Router.
+This project demonstrates advanced routing concepts in React using React Router.

-## Features
+## Features Implemented

+- Basic routing using BrowserRouter, Routes, and Route
-- Nested routes (Profile, ProfileDetails, ProfileSettings)
+- Nested routes inside the Profile page
-- Dynamic routes (User profiles with URL parameters)
+- Dynamic routing using URL parameters
-- Protected routes requiring authentication
+- Protected routes that require authentication
 - Redirects unauthenticated users to the login page

-## Technologies Used
+## Project Structure

-- React
+- Home page for general navigation
+- Profile page with nested routes:
-- React Router DOM
+  - ProfileDetails
-- Vite
+  - ProfileSettings
+- Dynamic user profile page using route parameters
+- Login page to simulate authentication

 ## How to Run

 1. Install dependencies:
    npm install

-2. Start development server:
-   npm run dev
+2. Start the development server: npm run dev

+## Purpose

+This project is part of the ALX Frontend React curriculum and focuses on mastering complex routing scenarios in React applications.